How to Qualify Distributors

 Finetune your proposition

-James starts off the discussion by pondering on the power of carrying out market research before searching for any intermediaries.
-"A solid research will dictate your focus.
+James starts off the discussion by pondering the power of carrying out market research before searching for any intermediaries.
+"Solid research will dictate your focus.
 It will outline the competitive rivalries, the buyer's behaviors, regional policies, and other external factors.
 Carrying out detailed market research in Europe will provide insights into the dynamics and demographics of this diverse market, hence providing numerous growth and innovation opportunities for the business landscape.”

 The distributor profiles

-A common misunderstanding American companies have, is that product success in USA signifies immediate success in European countries, which is not always the case.
+A common misunderstanding North American companies have, is that product success in the USA signifies immediate success in European countries, which is not always the case.
 However, having a better understanding of potential distribution partners is key to fighting this misconception when doing business in Europe.

 According to James, it is the details that make significant differences between the companies that fail and those that succeed.
 “After carrying out a market study, providing a predetermined criterion of the distributor is important.
 Detail out the distributor's background, age, locations, interests and preferences, companies they work with, their journey map, and other details.
-James adds: "The ability of a distributor to take on stock is considered as an important factor while mapping out the distributor's profile".
+James adds: "The ability of a distributor to take on stock is considered an important factor while mapping out the distributor's profile".

 Bonus read: 5 Steps for Finding Distributors in Europe